ISLA-UH/redpandas/docs/redpandas/advance_use_redpandas.md

 ### Filter signals

-The RedPandas library has multiple tools for cleaning and filtering signals in the dataframe.
+The RedPandas library has multiple tools for cleaning and filtering signals stored in the dataframe.

 #### Eliminate DC offset